Surfshark Review: Is It Any Good?

 What We Don't Like

-- Based in the Netherlands: The Netherlands has privacy-friendly data retention laws, but it's under Nine Eyes jurisdiction, which means the government can compel Surfshark to share customer information when necessary.
+- Based in the Netherlands: The country is part of the Nine Eyes, which means the government can compel Surfshark to share customer information when necessary.

 Bottom Line